Zhengyangmen: Surrounding area

 The area near Qianmen includes several areas of historical significance.
 The avenue which proceeds south from the Qianmen is known as "Qianmen Street", and has been a commercial centre for several centuries, although it now mainly caters to tourists from other parts of China.
 Since a redevelopment in the 2000s by property developer SOHO China, shopfront tenants along Qianmen Street have been predominantly international brands which cater neither to local residents nor domestic visitors, with the result that Qianmen Avenue is now often largely deserted.
 Dashilanr is a well-known cross-street with a similar character.
 The Peking duck restaurant Quanjude is located on Qianmen Street.
 The Qianmen area is also home to Beijing's narrowest hutong, the Qianshi hutong.

 Transportation

-Beijing Subway Line 2 and Line 8 has a stop at Qianmen.
+Beijing Subway Line 2 and Line 8 have a stop at Qianmen.
 Beijing bus routes 8, 17, 48, 66, 67, 69, 71, 82, 93, 126, 623, BRT1 (快速公交1), Tourist route 2 (观光2), Special 4 (特4), and Special 7 (特7) have a terminal at Qianmen.